All Episodes

 I think that more of this rather than less would be a good thing.

-Anything that you you saw that may or maybe you wanted to see that you didn't see.
+Anything that you saw or maybe you wanted to see that you didn't see?

-Anything I saw that I uh anything I wanted to see that I didn't see.
+Anything I saw that I anything I wanted to see that I didn't see.

-All the topics were solid because you look at Gallup and what's most important to voters in terms of priorities, and you covered the top seven.
+All the topics were solid because you looked at Gallup and what's most important to voters in terms of priorities, and you covered the top seven.

 So I can't say that didn't happen.